-VEDLIOT supports building complex systems based on very efficient deep learning IoT components.
-From a system's point of view, these behave slightly differently than other components, especially with respect to security, safety, and robustness.
+VEDLIOT supports building complex systems based on components supporting very efficient deep learning in IoT.
+From a system's point of view, these components behave differently than other components, especially with respect to security, safety, and robustness.
 This is due to the fact that deep learning algorithms solve complex tasks by returning probabilities with statistical error margins.
-Given a set of assumptions, this statistical error can be quantified and trade-offs between accuracy, response-time, energy-consumption and other quality attributes can be optimized.
+Given a set of assumptions, this statistical error can be quantified and trade-offs between accuracy, response-time, energy-consumption and other quality attributes can be optimised.
 These assumptions include: